gui2678/Grader-Management/grader_management/README.md

 ### Admin Dashboard

-- Admin users can manage other users, approve registration requests, and reload course information from the Ohio State University API.
+- Admin users can manage other users, approve registration requests, and reload course information from The Ohio State University API.

 ### Course Management

 - Create, view, edit, and delete courses.
-- Fetch and display course information from an external API.
+- Fetch and display course information from The Ohio State University API.

 ### User Registration and Login